How Changes to the 2021 Tax Code Can Affect Your Business

 COVID-Related Tax Updates for 2021

 Due to the COVID-19 pandemic, we saw numerous updates and changes to small business taxes in 2021.
-With new tax incentives, breaks, and rules, most business owners will see a reduction in their tax burden.
-In 2021, this can include:
+Some updates include:

 In 2021, the standard deduction will be:

 - $25,100 for married couples filing jointly ($300 increase);

 - $12,550 for single tax payers and married people filing separately ($150 increase)

 - $18,800 for heads of households ($150 increase)

 The standard deduction for people whose parents or caregivers can claim them as a dependent can’t exceed either $1,100 or $350 plus the dependent’s earned income.

 Updates to Tax Rates and Brackets